aachokey/aachokey.github.io/README.md

 # aricchokey.com

-This is my website.
-I've coded all of it, but it's still a work in progress!
+This is my personal website that I baked out with [Jekyll](jekyllrb.com).